Highsun/XiaoMai/README.md

 python3 -m flask db upgrade
 ```

-> Only do this the first time you deploy our project.
+> Only do THE FIRST LINE (python -m flask db init) for the first time you deploy our project.

 ### Run the project